bessmarche/quill_word_cloud/README.md

 - make_for_quill() a method that given a list of strings outputs a wordcloud in the form of an html string to suit the requirements fothe Quill Project topic overview (canvas dimension, font, number of words, coulor_scheme, min and max font size, the amount of priority given to Named Entities).
 All of these requrements can be altered in the model_for_quill.py file

+## Example usage

+TO see an example of how to get the software up and running, please see the example folder